 Bank Of Japan's score of 30 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Bank of Japan reported total carbon emissions of approximately 28,191,000 kg CO2e.
-This figure includes about 3,123,000 kg CO2e from Scope 1 emissions and about 31,083,000 kg CO2e from Scope 2 emissions.
-In comparison, the total emissions for 2022 were about 34,779,000 kg CO2e, with Scope 1 emissions at approximately 3,215,000 kg CO2e and Scope 2 emissions at about 30,279,000 kg CO2e.
-The Bank of Japan has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
-The emissions data is not cascaded from any parent organization, and all figures are directly reported by the Bank of Japan.
-Overall, the Bank of Japan's emissions reflect its operational impact, with a focus on managing Scope 1 and Scope 2 emissions, while no data is available for Scope 3 emissions.
+In 2023, the Bank of Japan reported total carbon emissions of approximately 28,191,000 kg CO2e, comprising 3,123,000 kg CO2e from Scope 1 and 31,083,000 kg CO2e from Scope 2 emissions.
+This represents a decrease from 2022, where total emissions were about 34,779,000 kg CO2e, with Scope 1 emissions at 3,215,000 kg CO2e and Scope 2 emissions at 30,279,000 kg CO2e.
+The Bank of Japan has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The emissions data is not cascaded from any parent organization, indicating that the Bank of Japan independently reports its emissions.
+Overall, the Bank of Japan's commitment to addressing climate change is evident through its emissions reporting, although further details on reduction strategies or long-term commitments are not available.

 Access structured emissions data, company-specific emission factors, and source documents